 Karat (K): A unit of measurement used to express the purity of gold in an alloy.
 Pure gold is 24 karats, while alloys are represented as fractions of 24.

-Alloy: A mixture of two or more metals, often used in combination with gold to enhance its properties like strength and color.
+Alloy: A mixture of two or more metals, often combined with gold to enhance its properties like strength and color.

 Hallmark: A stamped mark on gold items that indicates their purity and authenticity, usually accompanied by the karatage (e.g., “18K”).